plotly/plotly.py/doc/python/hover-text-and-formatting.md

 fig.show()
 ```

-### Adding other data to the hover with customdata and a hovertemplate
+### Adding other data to the hover with customdata and a hover template

 `go` traces have a `customdata` argument in which you can add an array, which outer dimensions should have the same dimensions as the plotted data.
 You can then use `customdata` inside a `hovertemplate` to display the value of customdata.